learn-co-students/dsc-west-p1_base_python_challenge/README.md

 ```

 ## Task 1:
-Create a new variable, `trip1_st_end_cn` that combines the start community area and the end community area with an underscore.
+Create a new variable, `trip1_st_end_cn` that combines the start community area and the end community area with an underscore for the 1st trip only.

 ```python